samarthh23/samarthh23/README.md

 # 💫 About Me:
-I'm an engineering student with a deep interest in Web Development, Artificial Intelligence, Machine Learning, and Competitive Programming.
+I'm an engineering student with a deep interest in Web Development, Machine Learning, and Competitive Programming.
 I'm passionate about building intelligent systems and web applications that solve real-world problems.
 I'm constantly learning and eager to contribute to innovative projects.<br>

 ## 🌐 Socials: